Tracking Macros: A Way to Build Better Nutrition

 Your macros are based on your Total Daily Energy Expenditure (TDEE) and your fitness goals.
 There are other things you should consider, like activity level, body type, current weight, and body fat.
 This is why although you can calculate your own macros using various formulas, it's more efficient to use a macro calculator.

 These online calculators, like the Fit With Iulia macro calculator, ask a series of important questions that range from current body weight, gender, age, fitness goals, activity level, body fat, and body type.
 All these questions are to help get a better understanding of you and your goals to calculate the best macros.
-Most don't include body type (Fit With Iulia's does), but its quite important.
+Most don't include body type (Fit With Iulia's does), but it's quite important.
 Some people have body types with a slower metabolism, and others with more efficient metabolisms.
-So, a person with the same goal, but different body type (and other factors) will have different macros than someone with the same goal and different body type.
+So, a person with the same goal, but a different body type (and other factors) will have different macros than someone with the same goal and different body type.

 With that being said, the first step is to calculate your daily macros using a macro calculator.
 Once you do, you'll know exactly how many grams of protein, carbs, fats, and calories you need to eat for your goals.